Thursday, September 19, 2024 by Shelley Hirst

 - Education and training: Although education and training is available in spades from vendors, far fewer offer channel partners insight into modern B2B buying behaviour and their approach to it.
 Investing in training sessions, workshops, and seminars can go a long way in equipping partners with the requisite knowledge to enable them to gain more from their efforts.

 - Data-driven decisions: With constrained budgets, it's essential to maximise ROI.
-With the right programmes and compliance that allows partners to leverage their data, vendors can support partners by providing insights from data analytics, ensuring that outreach efforts are targeted and effective.
+With the right programmes and compliance that allow partners to leverage their data, vendors can support partners by providing insights from data analytics, ensuring that outreach efforts are targeted and effective.

 - Feedback loop: Establishing a robust feedback mechanism can help vendors understand the unique challenges faced by partners.
 This two-way communication can lead to innovative solutions tailored to the evolving market landscape.